 Honey-Lime Glazed Pork Tenderloin

 4. Transfer the tenderloin onto a cutting board and allow it to rest for 10 minutes before carving.

-5. Carve and transfer sliced pork to a serving platter, garnish with lime wedges on the side, sprinkle parsley or cilantro on top, and spoon some of the remaining glazes over the tenderloin slices.
+5. Carve and transfer sliced pork to a serving platter, garnish with lime wedges on the side, sprinkle parsley or cilantro on top, and spoon some of the remaining glaze over the tenderloin slices.
 Serve immediately.

 Storing and Leftovers Ideas

 Store any leftover pork in a sealed container and keep it chilled in the refrigerator.
 It will stay fresh for up to 3 days.
-You can make sandwiches with the leftover for lunch the next day.
+You can make sandwiches with the leftovers for lunch the next day.
 Also, we do not prefer to freeze leftover pork.
 We prefer consuming it within the 3 days, and adding leftover pork to soups, reheat and serve it with a side of rice or quinoa.

+Honey-Lime Glazed Pork Tenderloin